praslko/ethereumproject/BountyPortal/README.md

 ## How to set it up in development environment

-Step 1: Ensure following pre-requisite software is installed on your machine
+Step 1: Ensure following pre-requisite software is installed on your machine.
+Refer to step 2.1a
 * truffle
 * ganache
 * metamask (chrome extension)